GarrettBoggs/EventPlanningProgram/README.md

   * Example input: Order a random party
   * Example output: You ordered a party with chips, 8 people, and a band of high school kids.
 The total cost is: $23.

+  **User given option to repeat randomization process**

+  * Example input: You ordered a party with chips, 8 people, and a band of high school kids.
+The total cost is: $23.
+Is this ok? : No
+  * Example output: You ordered a party with drinks, 23 people, and yourself performing.
+The total cost is: $33.
+Is this ok?